17 signs that someone is a manipulatorProtecting yourself from manipulation

 16. Gut feeling

 We rarely trust the gut feeling, but it often announces quite early when something is wrong.
 Then often the facts are missing and therefore we do not trust the feeling.
-It is worthwhile to take a closer look in such cases.
+It is worthwhile to take a closer look at such cases.
 The gut feeling is based on experience and takes into account subtle clues that the conscious does not notice.

 17. Additional perspectives